akirak/emacs-dumb-japanese/README.md

 # katawa.el [![Build Status](https://travis-ci.org/akirak/katawa.el.svg?branch=master)](https://travis-ci.org/akirak/katawa.el)

-katawa.el is yet another way to writing Japanese in Emacs.
-It is not a real input method for Emacs, but it provides a simple API which lets you produce Japanese text in Emacs.
+Katawa.el is a method to write Japanese in Emacs.
+It is not a real input method for Emacs, but it provides a simple API which lets you produce Japanese text in Emacs via several completion interfaces.

-katawa.el may become extensible in the future, but it currently supports only one backend: a wrapper around [Google CGI API for Japanese Input][google_cgiapi].
-It doesn't require an offline dictionary on your computer, but it requires an internet connection.
+Katawa.el is designed to be backend-agnostic, i.e. you can use any function to generate candidates, but it currently ships with only [Google CGI API for Japanese Input][google_cgiapi].
+This backend doesn't require an offline dictionary on your computer, but it requires an internet connection.

 [google_cgiapi]: https://www.google.co.jp/ime/cgiapi.html

-This package also ships with an Ivy interface for writing Japanese as well as a company backend.
-The company backend is experimental.
+Katawa.el can be integrated with various completion interfaces.
+The following frontend integrations are included in this package:

+- Simple `completion-read` interface
+- Ivy interface which inserts the result into the current buffer
+- Ivy interface which sends the result into an X window in EXWM
+- Company backend

 ## Prerequisites